-Contact Stacey Harper, Chair of the Safety Advocates for EMT (SAFE) or Jenette Paul, Laboratory Safety Officer (EHS), for safety-related concerns, questions and guidance.
+Contact Andrew Annalora, Chair of the Safety Advocates for EMT (SAFE) or Jenette Paul, Laboratory Safety Officer (EHS), for safety-related concerns, questions and guidance.

 Chemical Inventory: PIs and supervisors of laboratory space must keep their the Chemical Inventory up-to-date.
 This requirement brings the university into compliance with the Office of the State Fire Marshal for inventory reporting.